asdine/storm/README.md

 var protobufDb, _ = storm.Open("protobuf.db", storm.Codec(protobuf.Codec))
 ```

+**Tip**: Adding Storm tags to generated Protobuf files can be tricky.
+A good solution is to use [this tool](https://github.com/favadi/protoc-go-inject-tag) to inject the tags during the compilation.

 #### Use existing Bolt connection

 You can use an existing connection and pass it to Storm